Let me shout at your screen for a sec…

 Mindset – The book that makes you realize you can become smart, too

-If you’ve ever uttered those words, then Psychologist Carol Dweck will prove you wrong.
+If you’ve ever uttered those words, then this book should help.

 Perhaps the best idea that I found in this book is “Effort changes the brain” and it completely turned around how I thought about talent.